sts10/generated-wordlists/readme.markdown

 honestly likes agrees confused unreliable away
 ```

-If you want a 7,776-word diceware list that _does_ include prefix words, there's [diceware-including-prefix.txt](lists/diceware-including-prefix.txt).
-Just be sure to use a character or space between words in your passphrase!
+If you want a 7,776-word diceware list that is **not** uniquely decodable, there's [diceware-not-ud.txt](lists/diceware-not-ud.txt).
+Just be sure to use a character or space between words in your passphrases!
 </details>

 <details>